Manpages

 --nocolor

 do not use ANSI colors.
-The environment variable NO COLOR can be used as an alternative to --nocolor.
+The environment variable NO_COLOR can be used as an alternative to --nocolor.

 -V, --version